-When reduction in dosage is indicated, this should be accomplished gradually by either reducing the amount of each injection or administering injections at longer intervals, or by a combination of both of the above.
-During reduction of dosage, careful consideration should be given to the disease being treated, the general medical condition of the patient and the duration over which corticotropin was administered.
+When reduction in dosage is indicated, this should be accomplished gradually by either reducing the amount of each injection, or administering injections at longer intervals, or by a combination of both.
+During reduction of dosage, careful consideration should be given to the disease being treated, the general medical condition of the patient, and the duration over which corticotropin was administered.

-The product may be administered subcutaneously (SC) or IM.
+The product may be administered subcutaneously (SC) or intramuscularly (IM).